jstachio/jstachio/README.md

 </ol>
 ```

-Referencing non existent fields, or fields with non renderable type all result in compile time errors:
+Referencing non existent fields, or fields with non renderable type, all result in compile-time errors.
+These errors are reported at your project's compile-time alone with other possible errors in java sources.

 ```
 target/classes/user.mustache:5: error: Field not found in current context: 'age1'